 The sonic environment for move is an electro-acoustic score by Toronto musician and composer, Debashis Sinha. move can be staged in just 17 hours of rehearsal, broken up into five 3-hour sessions and a final 2 hour rehearsal prior to the presentation.
 It may be performed by dancers, actors, or even martial arts or yoga practitioners.
 I think of move as a dance installation, which does not require the audience to watch it from beginning to end, but which may draw in observers who choose to stay for part or all of the complete cycle.
 The presentation requires a performing area of 32′ x 32′ set in a space that allows audience members to circulate and watch from all four sides. move calls up a multitude of ancient and timeless images; earth being plowed, the molding of clay, the kneading of bread, a midwife at work, a storm gathering, the swell of an ocean, the movement of a glacier, the heaving of a continent, the passing of time…

-Community presentations of move have been hosted by Brock Centre for the Arts in downtown St. Catharines in their Market Square building (2011), at the Beaverbrook Art Gallery in association with the Fredericton Playhouse (2014), and at the Tett Centre for Creativity & Learning in Kingston (2015)
+Community presentations of move have been hosted by Brock Centre for the Arts in downtown St. Catharines in their Market Square building (2011), at the Beaverbrook Art Gallery in association with the Fredericton Playhouse (2014), at the Tett Centre for Creativity & Learning in Kingston (2015), and at the Husky Oil Great Hall of the Rozsa Centre at the University of Calgary (2016).

 Presenters with a password may view the full length video here.